insinfo/galileo/packages/gitbook/guides/getting-started.md

 Web applications very often have users send data upstream, where it is then handled by the server.

-Angel has built-in functionality for parsing bodies of three MIME types:
+Galileo has built-in functionality for parsing bodies of three MIME types:
 * `application/json`
 * `application/x-www-form-urlencoded`